ajharry/ajharry.github.io/README.md

 I am passionate about helping to increase access, success, and visibility of underrepresented minorities in STEM, particularly in the mathematical sciences.
 I was also an advisor for Statistics in the Community (StatCom) at Purdue, a student-run organization that provides free statistical consulting to local non-profits, schools, and governmental agencies.

 ## Education
-PhD in Statistics, Purdue University (2017)
+Ph.D. in Statistics, Purdue University (2017)

 MS in Applied Statistics, Purdue University (2012)